darknight/tabby-interview/technical-writing/README.md

 Also, since this doc focuses on the BPE model, the other parts of tokenization pipeline are not covered, either.

-But still I do think it is a good guide for people who want to understand how BPE works and how it's implemented in the `huggingface/tokenizers` library.
+But still it is a good guide for people who want to understand BPE and how it's implemented in the `huggingface/tokenizers` library.